T. K. Doraiswamy: Career

-He started serious writing only in 1960s, and was encouraged in pursuing the art by his good friend Kaa Naa Subramoniam.
+He started serious writing only in 1960s, and was encouraged in pursuing the art by his good friend Ka.
+Naa.
+Subramanyam.
 Many of Nakulan's students acknowledge that he initiated them into the art of writing good poetry.
 He was widely read.
 He quietly influenced countless writers and artists who visited his house at Golf Links, Kaudiar, and had discussions with him, especially the young ones.
 Equally distinguished as a poet, translator, critic, anthologist, novelist and short fiction writer, his publications include a novel and six books of poems in English and nine novels and five books of poems in Tamil.
 His alter-ego Naveenan in his Tamil novels stands out as a modernist anti-hero who was perhaps the first of his kind in Tamil literature.
 He was one of the first writers to attempt techniques like stream of consciousness in Tamil literature ably.
 His use of the diary form in his novels like " Naveenan's Diary Jottings" was based on his admiration for the spirituality, philosophy and theology of the twentieth century (modern) mystic Simone Weil rather than influenced by writers like Anaïs Nin.